KarchinLab/open-cravat-readthedocs/Update-Instructions.rst

 Uninstall open-cravat using Programs and Features under Control Panel or using Apps and Features.

-Download the latest Windows installer at `Installation Instructions <./1.-Installation-Instructions>`__ and run the installer.
+Download the latest Windows installer at :doc:`Installation Instructions <./1.-Installation-Instructions>` and run the installer.

 Only open-cravat core programs will be updated while keeping modules, jobs, and configurations intact.